naufalmaviz/streamlit-Map-Testing/README.md

 - Converting data into GeoJSON, SHP, and Excel
 - A little dashboard in the bottom of map using Plotly
 - Adding point for well head

+### Updated (07-03-2023)
+- Adding point for well heads and its filter
+- Adding layer for DEM map (BATNAS), OpenStreetMap, and Esri Topo World
+- Adding graphs for Well Log

 ### Screenshot
 ![image](https://user-images.githubusercontent.com/64336363/217723989-9b1e01b1-749d-4647-a690-27279c640fbd.png)